FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 WPSTrsf instruction
 ---------------------------------

-Click the "WPSTrsf" command node to enter the node graph editing interface
+Click the "WPSTrsf" command node to enter the node graph editing interface.

 Select the workpiece coordinate system to be automatically converted, click "Add" and "Apply" to save the instruction.
 When adding PTP and LIN instructions, connect them to the Body to implement execution within the instruction, and the points in the workpiece coordinate system are automatically converted.